rageworx/fltk_bokeh_effect/README.md

 * fl_imgtk

 ## Required platform
+* Above OpenMP 3.5
 * Any, with G++ ( above C++11 )
+* Should be avoid C++11 error by using Makefile.linuxgcc5

 ## How to build ?
 * Reserved conditions :